lay-jake/digital-reflections/README.md

 ❌ Equipment affects appropiate stats (AC, movespeed, to hit)

 ❌ See if Magical Items can be implemented?

-❌ Loading screen/icons when calling API when needed

 ❌ Feats affect appropiate stats